Tenerife Espacio de las Artes: Location

 TEA is located in Santa Cruz's old town, adjacent to the Santos ravine.
 It is next to the Museo de la Naturaleza y Arqueología, near to the Nuestra Señora de Africa market and the Iglesia de la Concepción (Church of the Conception).

 Building

 The building was designed by the Swiss firm of architects Herzog & de Meuron and the Canary architect Virgilio Gutierrez.
 It is made of concrete, with 1,200 glass windows with 720 different sizes and shapes.
 A ramp leads to a central courtyard, surrounded by different parts of the building.
 The building opened on 31 October 2008.
 It has an area of approximately 20622 sqm, and has an event hall, a shop and cafeteria, a part-covered plaza, and two exhibition halls, one containing a permanent exhibition, the other containing temporary exhibitions.

 Contents

 The building houses a permanent exhibition of work by the Tenerife artist Óscar Domínguez.
 It also houses the Biblioteca Municipal de Santa Cruz de Tenerife, and the Centro de Fotografía Isla de Tenerife (Center for Photography Island of Tenerife).
 It is operated by the Cabildo de Tenerife.

+The Collection

+The permanent collection that the TEA has today is based on a selection of works by the surrealist painter, a native of the island of Tenerife, Óscar Domínguez.
+The founding nucleus of the collection is based on the acquisitions made by the artistic space from the Óscar Domínguez Institute, the Cabildo de Tenerife and those of the Centro de Fotografía Isla de Tenerife.
+Likewise, deposits from private and public collectors and the acquisitions policy of the entity itself endorsed by a commission of experts for acquisitions are added.